coralogix/integrations-docs/integrations/aws/ecs/README.rst

 * ``subsystemname`` - your application subsystem
 * ``is_json`` - ``true``

-If you want to send just log message without additional metadata:
+If you want to send just the log message itself without additional metadata:

 * ``log_key_name`` - ``log``
 * ``is_json`` - ``false``